Pedro Blas Julio Romero

 The poem “Muchacha de las aguas, Gimaní” (girl of the water, Gimaní) creates a poetic space with a colourful atmosphere that mixes overt and hidden elements of Afro and Amerindian religiosity.
 When portraying the daily routines of the neighbourhood, the lyrical voice mentions emblematic neighbourhood locations such as "Plaza de la Trinidad", the "Pozo", the shop with "tasty beer", adding references to "Musanga" (an African ritual specialist), "the black mamba", making "the sign of the cross” after “cleansing with smoke at dawn”, elements that refer to the mixture of Afro-Cuban religiosities and their black brotherhoods, known as Abakuá or Ñáñigo, and elements of Amerindian religiosity.

-In the illustration accompanying this poem, created by Hanna Ramírez, a young mestizo woman can be seen, lying back on a chair, in a relaxed attitude.
+In the illustration accompanying this poem, created by Hanna Ramírez, a young mixed-race woman can be seen, lying back on a chair, in a relaxed attitude.
 The strokes of the drawing accentuate the facial features and hair that highlight Afro aesthetics.
 The image makes symbolic reference to the poem by depicting a black mamba, sea shells and pitchers of water.
 These elements are associated with the working-class Afro expressions that characterise Getsemaní.

 The anti-racist perspective of the poem and its author is glimpsed in the insistence on using poetic language to reconstruct the forms of religiosity and ways of life of iconic everyday characters of a working-class area.
 It seeks to reaffirm the differences that have been excluded in a racialized way.
 The poem is an ode to the resistance and permanence of Afro and Amerindian identities in the formation of working-class spaces in the city.